 Hello and thank you for your interest in the Pediatric Residency Program at The University of Oklahoma!
 Please see below for answers to our most frequently asked questions.
-We know it’s a stressful year with all virtual interviews, so hopefully some of these FAQ’s will put you at a little ease.
+We know how stressful it can be to go through residency interviews, especially virtually, so hopefully these FAQ's will put you at ease.

 When will OU interview residency applicants?
-Tuesdays in late October - late January.
+Tuesdays and Thursdays in late October to late January.

 How long will the interview last?
-Approximately 4-5 hours, finishing around 1:30 PM.
-We will also have an informal resident / applicant Meet and Greet the night before, lasting approximately one hour.
+Approximately 4-5 hours.
+We will also have an informal resident / applicant Meet and Greet one of the nights during the week of your interview (typically Mondays), lasting approximately one hour.

 What should I wear?
 Dress professionally and comfortably.
 Feel very free to personalize your location/background if desired to share more about yourself, your interests and your passions.